 HRS began to focus on aging issues in the latter 1990s, and Bill co-authored a paper in early 2000 with Dr. Elliott Jaques (a leading psychologist, sociologist, and prolific author known for developing the midlife crisis concept in 1965) titled The Evolution of Adulthood: A New Stage that Dr. Jaques delivered in the National Conference on the Economic and Social Impact of Demographic Change: Meeting the Employment Needs of the 21st Century organized by HRS in Washington D.C. in June 2000.
 There were more than 70 participants and an excellent group of speakers including then-Senator John B. Breaux (Dem, LA), Ranking Minority Leader, Senate Committee on Aging, and Peter G. Peterson, then-Chairman, The Blackstone Group.
 Copies of a book based primarily on the Conference presentations were sent to every member of the Senate with a cover letter signed by Senator Breaux.
 A recession in early 2001 undermined the ability of HRS to achieve its stated objectives.

-With a booming economy, HRS planned a second two-day event in June 2007 as the launching platform of the Center for Productive Longevity (CPL), a 501 (c) (3) non-profit created by HRS with the mission of stimulating the substantially-increased engagement of people 50+ in productive activities, paid and volunteer, where they were qualified and ready to continue in productive activities.
+With a booming economy, HRS planned a second two-day event in June 2007 as the launching platform of the Center for Productive Longevity (CPL), a 501 (c) (3) non-profit created by HRS with the mission of stimulating the substantially-increased engagement of people 50+ in productive activities, paid and volunteer, where they were qualified and ready to continue adding value.
 The event was titled National Conference on the New Human Resources Frontier: Utilizing Older Workers for Competitive Advantage, again with an excellent group of speakers and more than 70 participants.
 Another book was privately published based primarily on the edited presentations and contributed material, including a chapter by Dr. Robert Butler.
 This event was followed by the Great Recession in November 2007, which required CPL to place its ambitious plans on hold.